sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 After the design of the automation that retrieves the data form the Excel file, simplify the start form by deleting the not needed fields.

 1. In the Order Processing Process tab:
-    - Select 3 dots next to **Order Processing Form**,
+    - Select three dots next to **Order Processing Form**.
     - Select **Open Editor**.

     <!-- border -->![001](045.png)

 2. In the form delete following inputs by selecting the 3 dots next to each input  menu  and selecting **Delete**:
-    - Order Amount,
+    - Order Amount.
-    - Order Date,
+    - Order Date.
-    - Expected Delivery Date,
+    - Expected Delivery Date.
     - Shipping Country.

     <!-- border -->![001](046.png)